BlakeDarrow/ParentGameObjects/README.md

 # ParentGameObjects Unity Wizard

 This wizard allows the user to define search critia for all selected GameObjects.
-If any GameObjects correctly corresponds with the parent(s) GameObject, they will be parented and then sorted.
+If any GameObject correctly corresponds with the parent(s) GameObject, they will be parented and then sorted.

 ## Features